igoakulov/igoakulov.github.io/index.md

 * "How Diffusion Models Work" by Sharon Zhou
 * "How Transformer LLMs Work" by Jay Alammar, Maarten Grootendorst
 * "Pretraining LLMs" by Sung Kim, Lucy Park (Upstage)
-* "Smart Data Outhack 2016" hackathon winner by Arctic Startup & Bisnode in Helsinki.
-Developed 'Adshot', bringing Facebook-level targeting to offline advertising.
-Pitched at Slush and Bisnode.
-* "Integrated Approach To Partnership Development and Management" by Javier Marcos Cuevas (Stockholm School of Economics)
+* "Partnership Development and Management" by Javier Marcos Cuevas (Stockholm School of Economics)

 #### 2009 - 2013: European Business Studies @ RISEBA University of Applied Sciences